taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 # Builtin functions
 SRC_FILES = $(wildcard src/*.c)
 DIRS = $(dir $(SRC_FILES))

+# Default target
+all: build test lint

+# Build target with output directory
+build: deps
+	@echo "Building for version $(VERSION)..."
+	$(GOBUILD) -o $(BUILD_DIR)/app $(GCFLAGS) $(LDFLAGS) ./cmd/app

+# Run tests with coverage
+test: deps
+	@echo "Running tests..."
+	$(GOTEST) -cover -race ./...

+# Dependency management
+deps: go.mod go.sum
+	@echo "Ensuring dependencies..."
+	$(GOCMD) mod tidy
+	$(GOCMD) mod verify

+# Linting and code quality
+lint: deps
+	@echo "Linting code..."
+	golangci-lint run ./...

+# Clean build artifacts
+clean:
+	@echo "Cleaning build directory..."
+	rm -rf $(BUILD_DIR)/*
 ```

 This example doesn't even scratch the surface of what is possible to do,
-because it is not my intention to write a tutorial.
+but it is not my intention to write a tutorial.
 At least not now.
-I just want to give the basic idea for someone who has never seen a Makefile,
+What i want is to give the basic idea for someone who has never seen a Makefile.
-hopefully the next sections will leave you curious to learn more about it.
+Hopefully the next sections will leave you curious to learn more about it.

 ## Whys and Hows